bkthong/vsphere-home-lab/kvm-virsh-steps.md

 esx11 - esx11.bkhome.com - 192.168.122.11
 esx12 - esx12.bkhome.com - 192.168.122.12

+Also a second private network for vmotion dedicated traffic

 1. Edit the libvirt default network:
    -  Reduce dhcp range from .2 - .254  to .20 - .254
       (to use static ip for esx host)